Serbia must push on with reforms to join EU, says Germany's Scholz | Politics

 Serbia must push on with reforms to join EU, says Germany's Scholz

+Serbia must press ahead with reforms, including on media freedom, to realise its ambition of joining the European Union, German Chancellor Olaf Scholz said on Wednesday, adding he wanted all Western Balkans countries to become members.
+"For Serbia it is important that it continues its path of reforms and that includes on media freedom and fighting organised crime," said Scholz at a joint news conference with Serbian President Aleksandar Vucic.

-Serbia must press ahead with its reforms if it is to realise its aspirations of joining the European Union, German Chancellor Olaf Scholz said on Wednesday, making clear he wanted all Western Balkan countries to join the bloc.
+Serbia must press ahead with reforms, including on media freedom, to realise its ambition of joining the European Union, German Chancellor Olaf Scholz said on Wednesday, adding he wanted all Western Balkans countries to become members.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)